 Can I ignore an issue and remove it from my report, if I disagree with it?

-If you identify an issue that you suspect is a false positive, you have possibilities of dismissing it.
+If you identify an issue that you suspect is a false positive, you have the possibility of dismissing it.

 You can read more about dismissing issue occurrences here.

 How do I know who is responsible for fixing an issue?
 How can I assign ownership in NextGen?

 It is possible to focus on issues that are relevant to particular skill sets using filters such as page section, difficulty, and responsibility.
 You can also create a dashboard with selected issues you’d like certain users to focus on, for instance, your technical partner or content editors.